 - Planning a virtual visit with Santa

-- Buying gifts from local businesses or shopping online
+- Buying gifts from local businesses that use a free check stubs template

 - Going outside to build a snowman or go walking, snowshoeing or sliding with your household